UNIVERSE-HPC/course-material/software_architecture_and_design/functional/higher_order_functions_cpp.md

 ```

 Under the hood, when you write you lambda the compiler simply creates and
-compiles the equivilant function object for you.
+compiles the equivalent function object for you.
 If you want more control of the
 process, you can write the function object manually.

 ### Polymorphic function